 Mancos State Park, Jackson Gulch Reservoir (Montezuma County)

 Jackson Gulch reservoir is beginning to rise as snow melts in the mountains.
 The lake is still quite low.
-In spite of that, fishing has been fair for 10-12" rainbow trout and 6-7" yellow perch with an occasional large brown trout.
-The inlet is flowing at about 60 cfs and this is a favorite area for the trout to hang out.
-Trout enjoy various powerbaits (especially rainbow and garlic), and worms.
+In spite of that, fishing has been fair for 10 to 12 inch rainbow trout and 6 to 7 inch yellow perch with an occasional large brown trout.
+The inlet is flowing at about 60 CFS and this is a favorite area for the trout to hang out.
+Trout enjoy various PowerBaits (especially rainbow and garlic), and worms.
 Perch love nightcrawler, mealworm, or waxworm.
 Perch are small, averaging about 6-7”, but anglers should keep them if they’ll eat them.
 There is no limit on the number of perch you can possess and they make great fish tacos!
 This also helps to work towards thinning the perch population in the lake.
 The daily limit for trout is 4.
 A park pass is required when utilizing the park.
 Daily park passes are available at the self-serve pay post at the park entrance.
 If you are interested in an annual pass please call our Dolores office: 970-882-2213.
 Fishing licenses are on sale at the Mancos entrance station during the summer months.
 During the off-season licenses can be purchased at our Dolores office.
 For fishing rules/regulations and information, see the Fishing Regulations interactive brochure.

 Navajo State Park (Archuleta County)